bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 restricted keywords, as listed in the sections below.

-Note that `Fiducials`, `AnatomicalLandmark`, `HeadCoil`, and `DigitizedHeadPoints` `CoordSysTypes` share the restricted keywords with the data modality they are shared with.
+Note that `Fiducials`, `AnatomicalLandmark`, `HeadCoil`, and `DigitizedHeadPoints` `CoordSysType`s share the restricted keywords with the data modality they are shared with.
 For example, if an `AnatomicalLandmark` field is shared as part of an EEG dataset, the EEG-specific coordinate systems apply.
 However, if it is shared as part of an MEG dataset,